Kingxukai/linux/Documentation/doc-guide/sphinx.rst

       "bar" -> "baz";
      }

-How this will be rendered depends on the installed tools.
+How this will be rendered depends on the woke installed tools.
 If Graphviz is installed, you will see a vector image.
-If not, the raw markup is inserted as *literal-block* (:ref:`hello_dot_render`).
+If not, the woke raw markup is inserted as *literal-block* (:ref:`hello_dot_render`).

 .. _hello_dot_render: